Skip to main content

 Why did you apply for the UKYC team?

-After such a positive and life changing experience throughout my own journey, I feel it’s only right to give back to adult volunteers, and support the development of Scouting over coming years so every young person has the opportunity to have as many, if not more amazing experiences as she has with Scouts.
+After such a positive and life-changing experience throughout my own journey, I feel it’s only right to give back to adult volunteers, and support the development of Scouting over coming years so every young person has the opportunity to have as many, if not more amazing experiences as she has with Scouts.

-I’m committed to making Youth Shaped Scouting the normal, as well as improving on the already extremely positive perception of Scouts outside of the movement.
+I’m committed to making Youth Shaped Scouting the normal, as well as improving on the already extremely positive perception of Scouts outside the movement.
 With my experience as County Youth Commissioner, and my involvement with Leeds Student Radio, and other media channels, I have the facilities to not only support young people with responsibilities in Scouts, but to support the development of youth shaped Scouting nationwide from a number of perspectives.

 What are you most excited about for your particular role?